 BPFI member banks publish Principles on Financial Abuse and roll out expert training by Women’s Aid for bank staff to help them assist customers who may be subject to financial abuse and coercive control

-04th February 2022 – New research from Banking & Payments Federation Ireland (BPFI) has found that over 20% of young women aged 18-34 do not have control over their finances and are more likely to rely on others for help with their money or report difficulties in managing their finances.
+Research from Banking & Payments Federation Ireland (BPFI) (Feb ’22) found that over 20% of young women aged 18-34 do not have control over their finances and are more likely to rely on others for help with their money or report difficulties in managing their finances.
 Despite this however, the research found women in this age cohort are less likely to be concerned that someone might take advantage of them financially, with only 17% expressing concern compared with 27% overall.

 The research comes as BPFI member banks AIB, Bank of Ireland, KBC Bank, Ulster Bank and permanent tsb, have published the BPFI Principles on Financial Abuse which aim to help customers who may be subject to coercive control to keep control of their money.
 In tandem with the Principles, training by Women’s Aid is currently being rolled out across the retail banks focusing on recognising and responding to customers who may be subject to financial abuse and coercive control.